tiagosoa/lei-24-s2-1dgh-g073/docs/sprint3/us021/02.analysis/Readme.md

 * Responsible for adding entries to the To-Do List
 * Attributes include name, vatNumber, phoneNumber, and email.

-### Entry:
+### TDLEntry:
 * Added to the To-Do List by the GSM.
-* Attributes include title/description, degree of urgency and approximate duration.
+* Attributes include title/description, degree of urgency, approximate duration, and an associated Green Space.

 ### To-do List/TDList:
 * Used by the GSM.
 * Includes all entries created by the GSM.

+### Green Space:
+* Can be created by a GSM.
+* Assigned to an entry in the To-Do List.
+* Attributes include name, type and area.
+*
+### Green Space Repository:
+* Stores Green Spaces and related information.
+*
+### To-Do List Repository:
+* Stores To-Do Lists.

 ### 2.1.
 Relevant Domain Model Excerpt